 Talking with locals is a great way to learn about a new fishing area:

 At the local bait shop, talk with the employees and other fishermen.
+Ask them if the local fish are considered exotic, and whether it’s legal for you to keep any that you catch.
 It is also good form to purchase a few local flies and a hat.
 The locals tend to be nicer to people who take an interest in their area.
 They can supply you with all the tips you need to be really successful.

 Clean your waders, boots and boat before moving them into a new body of water, if you fish in a variety of locations.
 This prevents the spread of microorganisms, bacteria, viruses, and so forth, between different habitats.
 Non-native microbes can have devastating effects in bodies of water where plants or animals have no resistance.